riscv-europe/summit-website-development/summit/2024/sideevents.md

 ## CROSSCON & (Secure) Friends

-Organized by the HORIZON EU-funded CROSSCON Project, this event - "CROSSCON & (Secure) Friends" - will disseminate advances related to RISC-V with a particular focus on the topic of security among a set of EU-funded projects, i.e., [CROSSCON](https://crosscon.eu), [ORSHIN](https://horizon-orshin.eu/), [REWIRE](https://rewireproject.eu/), [SPIRS](https://www.spirs-project.eu/), SecOpera (https://secopera.eu/), and others.
+Organized by the HORIZON EU-funded CROSSCON Project, this event - "CROSSCON & (Secure) Friends" - will disseminate advances related to RISC-V with a particular focus on the topic of security among a set of EU-funded projects, i.e., [CROSSCON](https://crosscon.eu), [ORSHIN](https://horizon-orshin.eu/), [REWIRE](https://rewireproject.eu/), [SPIRS](https://www.spirs-project.eu/), [SecOpera](https://secopera.eu/), and others.

 ## TRISTAN Project